datafilter/t3st/README.md

 test(`5 and '5' are basically the same thing`, 5 == '5')
 ```

-Or you can create fuzzy assertions if you want:
+You can create and use your own fuzzy assertion functions if you want:

 ```javascript
 const truthy = (something) => assert(true, !!something)